A Vector Monotonicity Assumption for Multiple Instruments: Empirical application

 \subsection{Results with all four instruments}

-I now add the additional two instruments from CHV, to increase comparability and emphasize the scalability of the proposed methods to multiple instruments.

-Accordingly, we let $Z_{3i}$ indicate that local earnings in $i$'s county of residence at 17 is below the sample median, and $Z_{4i}$ indicates that unemployment in $i$'s state of residence at 17 is above the sample 25\% percentile.
-This threshold is chosen as it yields a stronger first stage as compared with the median.
-The two local labor market variables and their squares are removed from the vector of controls $X_i$.
-Vector monotonicity implies that the propensity score is component-wise monotonic in the four instruments, implying 32 linear inequalities among first stage coefficients.
-Although not reported here, t-statistics are positive for all but six of these hypotheses, and none is rejected at the 10\% level.
+I now add the additional two instruments from CHV, to increase comparability and emphasize the scalability of my method to several instruments.
+Let $Z_{3i}$ indicate that local earnings in $i$'s county of residence at 17 is below the sample median, and $Z_{4i}$ that unemployment in $i$'s state of residence at 17 is above the sample 25\% percentile (this threshold is chosen as it yields a stronger predictor of college as compared with using the median).
+The two labor market variables and their squares are removed from the controls $X_i$.

+With all four instruments, over 17\% of the population are now some type of ``complier'' and counted in $\mathcal{G}^c$, which now contains 167 underlying response groups (compared with just 7.8\% of the population for the four groups in $\mathcal{G}^c$ with the two instruments used before).
+Nevertheless, computing the treatment effect estimates involves regressions with at most 16 terms in addition to the controls, keeping implementation manageable.

-Table \ref{estimates_4iv} shows that the $ACL$ is not appreciably changed from the case with only two instruments, and we again have that the tuition SLATE is much larger and the proximity SLATE close to zero.
-The SLATE for low local wages occupies an intermediate value, while the SLATE for high unemployment is estimated to be negative (suggesting that more schooling reduces wages), but with a much larger standard error.
+Table \ref{estimates_4iv} shows that the $ACLATE$ is not much changed from the case with only two instruments, and we again have that the tuition SLATE is much larger and that the proximity SLATE is close to zero.
+The SLATE for low local wages occupies an intermediate value, while the SLATE for high unemployment is estimated to be negative (but with a much larger standard error).
 The unemployment SLATE is so imprecisely estimated in part because its corresponding complier group is the smallest of the estimands considered: with just $2\%$ of the population.

-To compare these results more directly with CHV, recall that the marginal treatment effect function (e.g. \citealt{Heckman2005}) is defined as

-where $U_i$ is a uniformly distributed heterogeneity parameter that can be thought of as a proclivity against treatment in the selection model $D_i(z,x) = \mathbbm{1}(P(z,x) \ge U_i)$, with $P(z,x):=E[D_i|Z_i=z,X_i=x]$ the propensity score function.
-CHV estimate the MTE function evaluated at the mean of $x$ to decrease monotonically with $u$ over the unit interval.
-For each instrument $Z_j$, call $i$ a ``j-responder'' if $D_i(1,Z_{-j,i},X_i)>D_i(0,Z_{-j,i},X_i)$.
-In the context of a model in which both IAM and VM hold, the estimates in Figure \ref{estimates_4iv} coupled with CHV would thus suggest that tuition responders tend to have the lowest unobserved costs $U_i$, followed by wage responders, then proximity responders, and then unemployment responders.
-However, while IAM effectively ``flattens'' variation in any of the instruments into variation in the scalar parameter $P(Z_i,X_i)$, VM allows flows into treatment to depend in an essential way on which instrument is manipulated when IAM fails.
-The estimands in Figure \ref{estimates_4iv} are directly relevant to hypothetical policies which vary that instrument alone.